3D4EM/validate-3dtop10nl/reports/comments.md

-# Some comments about the validation of the 3DTOP10NL
+# Some comments and questions about the validation of the 3DTOP10NL datasets

 ## ALL triangles are duplicated